lyft/cartography/docs/drift-detect.md

 # How to use Drift-Detection

 ## Intro
-Drift-Detection is a separate module from cartography which allows you to automate the detection of changes in expectations of your infrastructure after cartography has been run.
+Drift-Detection is a separate module from cartography which allows you to automate the detection of mutations in your infrastructure after cartography has been run.

 ### How to run
 Queries and their expected results are stored in the form of drift state objects which contain a name, query, type, list of properties, and list of values.
 When running drift-detection, you should specify a drift detection directory as an input.